C2022G/dcpnerf/README.md

 If the scene is missing, dcp_weight and foggy_weight will be decreased, and if there are extra "tumors" in the scene, dcp_weight (mainly this one) and foggy_weight will be increased

+**Similarly, when the scene haze concentration increases, the dcp_weight can be considered to increase.**

 ## Visualization/Evaluation
 By specifying the split, ckpt_path parameters, the run.py script supports rendering new camera trajectories, including test and val, from the pre-trained weights.To render test images,run